 Requirements for Recertification

-- Complete 7.5 CME credits of AAPS-Approved Medical Ethics (Certificates expiring 2012 or later) – AAPS-approved courses include the AAPS-sponsored Medical Ethics course held in June in conjunction with the AAPS Scientific Meeting OR must contain term “Medical Ethics” in title or syllabus of the course, must be intended for physicians, and cannot be the same course taken multiple times to meet the 7.5 credit requirement.
-CME hours attained through the AAPS-sponsored Medical Ethics course may be applied to the required AAPS-sponsored CME.
+- Complete 4 CME credits of AAPS-Approved Medical Ethics – Approved courses include the AAPS-sponsored Medical Ethics course held annually in conjunction with the AAPS Scientific Meeting OR must contain the term “Medical Ethics” in the title or syllabus of the course, must be intended for physicians, and cannot be the same course taken multiple times to meet the 4 credit requirement.
+CME hours attained through the AAPS-sponsored Medical Ethics course will count toward the required 16 hours of AAPS-sponsored CME.

 - Complete 16 hours of AAPS-Sponsored CME (For certificates expiring 2016 or later) – Information regarding AAPS-Sponsored CME is available here www.aapsus.org/cme-certification.

 - Requirements for recertification in Orthopedic Surgery include successful completion of a recertification examination.

 - Recertification is now easier than ever.
 Simply log in to your Diplomate account using the Diplomate Log In button at the top of this page, and go to My Certifications.

 - Here you will notice a summary of your current certification period as well as an overview of the credits required and/or accumulated for your next certification renewal.
 You will also notice a form to be used to self-report your non-AAPS CME credits and upload the appropriate supporting documentation, as well as the ‘Apply for Recertification’ button that appears when your current certification expiration date is less than two years away.

 - Before beginning the recertification application process, please ensure you have all the necessary information/documentation available to complete the application submission.

 - You will need to enter all non-AAPS CME activities in the form provided on the My Certifications screen and upload the appropriate supporting documentation.